 - Middling battery life

-You don't have to sign up for a postpaid plan to get the best phones in Verizon's lineup.
-The Galaxy S10+ is a does-it-all flagship with next to no compromises; it combines excellent battery life with a great screen, three excellent cameras, and modern Android software.
+You don't have to sign up for a postpaid plan to get the best Android phone on Verizon's network.
+The Galaxy Note 10 is a does-it-all flagship with next to no compromises; it combines excellent battery life with a great screen, three terrific cameras, and the S Pen stylus.

 Credits — The team that worked on this guide